mongodb/specifications/source/sessions/driver-sessions.rst

 :2018-07-19: Justify why session must be an explicit parameter to each function
 :2018-10-11: Session pools must be cleared in child process after fork
 :2019-05-15: A ServerSession that is involved in a network error MUST be discarded
+:2019-10-22: Drivers may defer checking if a deployment supports sessions until the first operation performed with a session